 Immigration reform: Will it help the economy?

-Immigrants take the oath of allegiance to the United States during a ceremony at the district office of U.S. Citizenship and Immigration Services (USCIS) on January 28, 2013 in Newark, N.J.
+Immigrants are sworn in as U.S. citizens during a ceremony at the district office of U.S. Citizenship and Immigration Services in 2013 in Newark, N.J.

 President Obama proposed a sweeping immigration reform proposal today at a speech in Las Vegas, calling the current immigration system “out of date and badly broken."

 And of course the president isn't the only one with a new immigration plan -- after collectively dodging the issue for years, lawmakers have this week been engaging in serious discussions of immigration reform.

 The president welcomed the debate, saying current policies are “holding us back instead of helping us grow our economy and strengthen our middle class.”

 That idea has become a central part of the immigration debate -- that more legal immigrants equals a better economy.